amyehodge/SQL/_episodes/00-sql-introduction.md

 ## What is SQL?

 SQL stands for Structured Query Language.
 SQL allows us to interact with relational databases through queries.
-These queries can allow you to perform a number of actions such as: insert, update and delete information in a database.

 ## Dataset Description